airuleguy/pixel2-google-issue/README.md

 # pixel2-google-issue
 *So, I purchased a Google Pixel 2 on Dec 2nd, paying extra to have it delivered between Dec the 4th and Dec the 7th.
-Upon checking order status I find a message stating that the shipping was delayed, and that they Google was working to solve it.
+Upon checking order status I find a message stating that the shipping was delayed, and that Google was working to solve it.
 Yikes!
 If I had not checked, I would not have found out until it was too late.
 No emails were sent!*

 *Immediately I got to work trying to find a solution, as the flight supposed to carry the phone was due on Dec the 12th.*